 GeneCards Summary for PSEN1 Gene

 PSEN1 (Presenilin 1) is a Protein Coding gene.
-Diseases associated with PSEN1 include cardiomyopathy, dilated, 1u and acne inversa, familial, 3.
-Among its related pathways are ERK Signaling and Alzheimers Disease Pathway.
-GO annotations related to this gene include PDZ domain binding and calcium channel activity.
+Diseases associated with PSEN1 include Alzheimer Disease, Type 3 and Acne Inversa, Familial, 3.
+Among its related pathways are Alzheimers Disease Pathway and ERK Signaling.
+GO annotations related to this gene include peptidase activity and beta-catenin binding.
 An important paralog of this gene is PSEN2.

 UniProtKB/Swiss-Prot for PSEN1 Gene

 Probable catalytic subunit of the gamma-secretase complex, an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (beta-amyloid precursor protein).
 Requires the other members of the gamma-secretase complex to have a protease activity.
 May play a role in intracellular signaling and gene expression or in linking chromatin to the nuclear membrane.
 Stimulates cell-cell adhesion though its association with the E-cadherin/catenin complex.
 Under conditions of apoptosis or calcium influx, cleaves E-cadherin promoting the disassembly of the E-cadherin/catenin complex and increasing the pool of cytoplasmic beta-catenin, thus negatively regulating Wnt signaling.
 May also play a role in hematopoiesis.

 gamma-secretase is a multi-subunit internal protease that cleaves within the transmembrane domain of its substrates.
 It is an integral membrane protein and minimally consists of four proteins; presenilin, nicastrin, APH-1 and PEN-2. gamma-secretase is involved in the processing of Notch.